alliedcode/passkeys-rails/README.md

 [![codecov](https://codecov.io/gh/alliedcode/passkeys-rails/branch/main/graph/badge.svg?token=UHSNJDUL21)](https://codecov.io/gh/alliedcode/passkeys-rails)

 # PasskeysRails

 Devise is awesome, but we don't need all that UI/UX for PassKeys.

-This gem is to make it easy to provide a back end that authenticates a mobile front end with PassKeys.
+The purpose of this gem is to make it easy to provide a rails back end API that supports PassKey authentication.
+It uses the [`webauthn`](https://github.com/w3c/webauthn) gem to do the cryptographic work and presents a simple API interface for passkey registration and authentication.

+The target use case for this gem is a mobile application that uses a rails based API service to manage resources.
+The goal is to make it simple to register and authenticate users using passkeys from mobile applications in a rails API service.

 ## Usage

-rails passkeys-rails::install
+    rails g passkeys_rails::install

-PasskeysRails maintains an Agent model and related Passeys.
-If you have a user model, add `include PasskeysRails::Authenticatable` to your model and include the name of that class (e.g. "User") in the authenticatable_class param when calling the register API.
+**PasskeysRails** maintains an `Agent` model and related `Passeys`.
+If you have a user model, add `include PasskeysRails::Authenticatable` to your model and include the name of that class (e.g. `"User"`) in the `authenticatable_class` param when calling the register API or set the `PasskeysRails.default_class` to the name of that class.

-### Optionally providing a "user" model during registration
+### Optionally providing a **"user"** model during registration

-PasskeysRails does not require that you supply your own model, but it's often useful to do so.
-For example, if you have a User model that you would like to have created at registration, you can supply the model name in the finishRegistration API call.
+**PasskeysRails** does not require that you supply your own model, but it's often useful to do so.
+For example, if you have a User model that you would like to have created at registration, you can supply the model name in the `finishRegistration` API call.

-PasskeysRails supports multiple "user" models.
-Whatever model name you supply in the finishRegiration call will be created and provided an opportunity to do any required initialization at that time.
+**PasskeysRails** supports multiple `"user"` models.
+Whatever model name you supply will be created during a successful the `finishRegiration` API call.
+When created, it will be provided an opportunity to do any initialization at that time.

-There are two PasskeysRails configuration options related to this.
+There are two **PasskeysRails** configuration options related to this: `default_class` and `class_whitelist` - see below.

-default_class and class_whitelist

-#### default_class
+#### `default_class`

-Configure default_class in passkeys_rails.rb.
+Configure `default_class` in `passkeys_rails.rb`.
 Its value will be used during registration if none is provided in the API call.
-It is "User" by default.
-Since it's just a default, it can be overridden in the API call for any other model.
-If no model is to be used, change it to nil.
+The default value is `"User"`.
+Since the `default_class` is just a default, it can be overridden in the `finishRegiration` API call to use a different model.
+If no model is to be used by default, set it to nil.

-#### class_whitelist
+#### `class_whitelist`

-Configure class_whitelist in passkeys_rails.rb.
-It is nil by default.
-When nil, no whitelist will be applied.
+Configure `class_whitelist` in `passkeys_rails.rb`.
+The default value is `nil`.
+When `nil`, no whitelist will be applied.
 If it is non-nil, it should be an array of class names that are allowed during registration.
-Supply an empty array to prevent PasskeysRails from attempting to create anything other than its own PasskeysRails::Agent during registration.
+Supply an empty array to prevent **PasskeysRails** from attempting to create anything other than its own `PasskeysRails::Agent` during registration.

 ## Installation

 Add this line to your application's Gemfile:

 ```ruby